 Let’s continue building and funding products that aren’t just useful tools, but truly bring their users superpowers exploiting some of the tectonic consumer & technological shifts we’re experiencing in a tumultuous 2020.

 Starting an API-first company that fits this criteria?
-I’d love to hear from you at grace at canvas dot vc.
+I’d love to hear from you.

 Thanks to Gary Little, Paul Hsiao, Annabel Strauss and several others for their feedback on this article.